Asheford Institute Of Antiques - Antique & Appraisal Home Study Course

 Condensed Outline Of Subjects Covered Within The Asheford Program...

-Below you will find a "condensed" outline of some of the main subject "titles" covered within the Asheford Program.
-This is only an abridged version of what the A.I.A.
-Course contains, as there are many more sub-headings and categories listed in the 1,600 page program, which are simply too numerous to mention here (some information may be specific to the e-Course only, such as videos, and web links, etc).
-Should you happen to have a specific area of interest, and do not see it listed below, call or write to the Institute, and we'll be happy to give you a more in-depth accounting of subject titles covered.
+Below, you will find a condensed outline of some of the main subject titles covered within the Asheford Program.
+Please note that this is only an abridged version of the school's curriculum, as there are many more sub-headings and categories listed which are simply too numerous to mention here (some information may be specific to the e-Course only, such as videos, and web links, etc).
+Should you happen to have a specific area of interest within the decorative arts, and do not see it listed here, contact the Institute, and we'll be happy to give you a more in-depth accounting of subject titles covered.

 INTRODUCTION TO YOUR TRAINING